[HISTORY: Adopted by the Bloomfield Board of Health as indicated in article histories. Amendments noted where applicable.]

 Feed only during daylight hours.

 Feed only the amount of food required by the cats in the colony.
+Any food remaining after cats have eaten must be removed before dark.

 A bowl or similar small container with fresh water may be left out at all times.